jdeurt/hearthbot-search/README.md

 ```

 ### TODO
+* BIG PROBLEMO: the results for the search are displayed correctly when logged into console but don't get returned???
 * Figure out a way to use the hearthbot-web API to filter results and not have to use a JSON file
-* There doesn't seem to be a problem with the search result times, but it's always good to optimize the code even further
 * Launch the updated hearthbot

 ### Supported attributes